Fatal Fury 3

 REVIEW

-Fatal Fury 3 was a pretty big improvement over its predecessors, introducing brand new re-drawn character sprites (yet again) and better overall animation quality.
-Of course, a handful of colorful new characters join the roster, in addition to some new 2D environments.
+Debuting in 1995, Fatal Fury 3 was a pretty massive improvement over its predecessors.
+Fatal Fury 3 introduces brand new re-drawn character sprites for all characters (yet again) and offers better overall animation and visual quality.
+A handful of colorful new characters join the roster, in addition to all new 2D environments.

 "Jaguar Kick!"
 Ohh wait...
 Joe's version has a different name.